labordynamicsinstitute/ldilab-manual/96-20-using-matlab.md

 :::{tab-item} Windows

 See [these instructions](https://www.mathworks.com/matlabcentral/answers/102082-how-do-i-call-matlab-from-the-dos-prompt) for finding the Matlab binary on the system.
-However, this should work "out of the box" on CCSS-managed systems from the Bash prompt.
+However, this should work "out of the box" on CCSS-managed systems from the **Bash** prompt.

 ```
-start matlab -nosplash  -minimize -r  "addpath(genpath('.'));main"  -logfile matlab.log
+start matlab -nosplash  -minimize -r  "addpath(genpath('.'));main"  -logfile matlab-$(date +%F_%H-%M-%S).log
 ```

 where `main.m` is the Matlab program you want to run (you omit the `.m` when calling it).